ansys/pysystem-coupling/doc/source/users_guide/syc_datamodel.rst

    setup = syc_session.setup
    analysis_control = setup.analysis_control

-As noted above, the data model objects hold basic settings of different value types.
+As noted, the data model objects hold basic settings of different value types.
 For example, ``analysis_control`` contains a setting ``analysis_type`` of type string.
 This defines the type of analysis to be performed.
 The valid values are "Steady" and "Transient".
 The following illustrates how the setting may be set and queried: